lyriarte/blockchain-ssm/README.md

 ### States and Transitions

   * Agents can query the state automaton and the current data.
   * Each state transition is a tuple <role,action>.
-An agent performs a transition by signing the requested action with its private key.
-The SSM validates the transaction by checking the action signature with the public key of the agent assigned to the corresponding role, and then updates the SSM state.
+An agent performs a transition by signing the updated state with its private key.
+The SSM validates the transaction by checking the state's signature with the public key of the agent assigned to the corresponding role, and then updates the SSM state.
   * The smart-contract is fulfilled when the SSM enters an acceptance state.

 ### Data management

-  * When performing a transition, an agent can update the target state data.
+  * When performing a transition, an agent updates the target state data.
+The agent signs the updated state data with its private key.
+The updated state data must contain the current iteration number that will be incremented by the ssm, preventing unintentional transitions and signature reuse.
   * At any given state, involved agents - i.e assigned to the roles mentioned in a transition originating from therein - can choose to perform a transition according to the current state data.
   * Private data is encrypted using the public keys of the involved agents, that can use it do decide if they perform a transition.
-  * The originating agent - who performed the previous transition - can write one data entry for each involved agent, encrypted with that agent's public key.
+  * The originating agent - who performed the previous transition - can write in the updated state one data entry for each involved agent, encrypted with that agent's public key.
   * Other agents involved can check the multiple encrypted versions of the data and verify that they are identical, by decrypting their own version with their private key, then re-encrypting it with each other agent public key to compare with the corresponding encrypted version in the state data.